camunda/camunda-optimize-examples/variable-import-plugin/resolve-reference-variables/README.md

 </dependencies>
 ```

-Then you also need to create an uber jar to include your third-party dependency
+Then you also need to create an uber jar, which can be done with the following:
-to Optimize as well:
 ```xml
   <build>
     <defaultGoal>install</defaultGoal>